Computed entity scenarios and use cases

-There are benefits to using computed entities in the dataflow.
-This article explains computed entity use cases and how they work behind the scenes.
+There are benefits to using computed entities in a dataflow.
+This article describes use cases for computed entities and describes how they work behind the scenes.

 What is a computed entity?